Avuxo/wa2/README.md

 Any line that is not `{`, `}`, or inside of a sub block will be ignored and can be used for commenting.

+At this time there is no support for multiple subtitles being on screen at the same time, this could be added if it turns out to be necessary.

 Subtitles take on the following format: